 Your credit score is a number between 300 and 900.
 The higher your number, the more creditworthy you are.
 This is important because any lender will look at your credit score and your other personal information to determine if they should lend you money.
 If you’re a new immigrant or a student, you may not have a credit score at all.

 If you ever need any kind of loan in the future such as a mortgage, car financing or a line of credit, you’re going to need a good credit score.
-Even applying for some credit cards require a good credit score.
+Even applying for some credit cards requires a good credit score.
 Keep in mind that having a good to excellent credit score can work to your benefit as lenders may offer you lower interest rates or better products.

 It’s worth noting that the term FICO score is sometimes used in Canada when referring to credit scores.
 Your FICO score did start from the U.S. which is why you may find resources that seem to appeal to Americans if you’re searching the term.
 Some banks also use the term Beacon score which is the same as credit score as far as consumers are concerned.

 Before you can take the steps to improve your credit score, you need to know what your credit score is first.
 Fortunately, you can get your credit score for free with Borrowell.
 Checking your free credit score will not affect your credit score so you can check as often as you like.
 That said, checking every day is not something healthy to do.